 California Rent Control Back on the Ballot, Twice

-Bay Area tenants protest housing conditions and rent increases In a state where the cost of living continues to skyrocket, Californians are once again faced with crucial decisions on housing policies.
+Bay area tenants protest housing conditions and rent increases In a state where the cost of living continues to skyrocket, Californians are once again faced with crucial decisions on housing policies.
 This November, voters will find two propositions on the ballot that address rent control, each with its own distinct approach and implications.

 Proposition 33 seeks to empower local governments with greater authority over rent caps.
 Currently, restrictions prevent cities from limiting rents on single-family homes, apartments built post-1995, and for new tenants.
 By eliminating these constraints, Prop.
 33 aims to stabilize housing markets and reduce homelessness.
 Supporters argue that this measure is essential for keeping more people housed, while opponents, notably landlord groups, caution that it could decrease profitability and worsen the existing housing crunch.